- Offered as:

 Advanced Food Technology

-Business: Students can gain an emphasis in business by taking selected courses in accounting, finance, management, economics, writing, and others.
+Business: Students can gain an emphasis in business by taking selected courses in accounting, finance, management, economics, writing, and hospitality management.

-Science: Students wishing to eventually pursue a graduate degree in food science may want to take upper-division courses in chemistry, microbiology, biochemistry, agriculture (horticulture, crops, etc), statistics, or nutrition and writing.
+Science: Students wishing to eventually pursue a graduate or professional degree may want to take upper-division courses in chemistry, microbiology, biochemistry, engineering, agriculture (horticulture, crops, etc.), math, or nutrition and technical writing.

-The School of Food Science helps students find internships with food companies, processors and /or wineries to provide work experience in their areas of interest.
+The School of Food Science helps students find internships with food companies, NGO's, or governmental agencies to provide work experience in their areas of interest.
 Internships are generally three to six months.

 For food science students

-For more information or to apply for scholarships, contact the School of Food Science.
+For more information or to apply for jobs or departmental scholarships, contact the School of Food Science.